Ndidi/gameservers-kubernetes/presentation.md

 ---
 ![original](images/bg.jpg)

-^ Background is working in high-frequency trading system, and big data analytics.
-Core infrastructure with focus on streaming technologies and highly scalable distributed systems.
+^ Background is building core infrastructure systems with focus on streaming technologies and highly scalable distributed systems.

 # About me
 - My name is Mo(hammad) Firouz!